devkabir/javascript-projects/readme.md

-# Open Source WordPress Projects :tada:
+# Open Source JavaScript Projects :tada:
 All of my open source javascript projects will be hosted here.

 ## Contents